Jewelry Blog

 OrangeYellowishRareCan enhance vibrancy, increases value

-OrangeBrownishCommonDulls the orange hue, decreases value
+OrangeBrownishCommonDulls the color, lowers value

 OrangeReddishVery RareAdds warmth, generally increases value

-8. Brown Colored Diamonds
+8. Brown Colored Diamond

 Brown diamonds are among the most common of all fancy-colored diamonds, yet they have gained significant popularity recently due to their warm, earthy tones and accessibility.
 The trade often refers to these diamonds as “champagne diamonds” or “cognac diamonds” depending on the richness of their color.
 While brown diamonds are more abundant than rarer colors like pink or blue, high-quality brown diamonds with intense color saturation still command premium prices.